Justice Department Brings Federal Criminal Charges Against Derek Chauvin, 3 Others

 The current Attorney General, Merrick Garland, told ABC News he was "shocked" by the video of Floyd's death and saddened by the persistence of racial discrimination in housing, education and the justice system.

-The new federal criminal cases are separate from an ongoing civil rights investigation Garland announced April 21, that will examine whether Minneapolis police have engaged in a pattern or practice of discrimination, including excessive force and mistreatment of people with disabilities.
-Authorities in Minnesota have welcomed that civil investigation, which could take months to pursue.
+The new federal criminal cases are separate from an ongoing civil rights investigation Garland announced April 21 that will examine whether Minneapolis police have engaged in a pattern or practice of discrimination, including excessive force and mistreatment of people with disabilities.
+Authorities in Minnesota have pledged to cooperate with that civil investigation, which could take months to pursue.

+Keith Ellison, the attorney general for the state of Minnesota, welcomed the new federal criminal charges.
+"The federal government has a responsibility to protect the civil rights of every American and to pursue justice to the fullest extent of federal law," Ellison said.
+"Federal prosecution for the violation of George Floyd's civil rights is entirely appropriate."

+Derrick Johnson, president of the NAACP, said the charges are a "step in the right direction" but that "urgent reforms" are needed.
+The NAACP has been working with a bipartisan group of lawmakers on a bill named after George Floyd that would create a national registry of police misconduct, among other things.